Weeds cost the Victorian economy over $900 million each year

 - Soil degradation and reduction of biodiversity through browsing and competition by feral goats (Capra hircus).

-Programs targeted at pest animal control on public land in Victoria include Southern Ark, Glenelg Ark, Grampians Ark, Central Highlands Ark, Good Neighbour Program, Brown Mountain Fox Control Program, Mallee Bounceback and Large Herbivore Control Program.
+Programs targeted at pest animal control on public land in Victoria include Southern Ark, Glenelg Ark, Grampians Ark, Central Highlands Ark, Good Neighbour Program, Brown Mountain Fox Control Program and Mallee Bounceback.